-Almost 1 in 5 Irish adults over the age of 54 have no natural teeth but in most cases are wearing complete dentures.
+Almost 1 in 5 Irish adults over the age of 54 have no natural teeth.
+In most cases they are wearing complete dentures.
 But the questions is Do they Fit properly?
 Are they comfortable?
 According to a recent study carried out by Trinity College Dublin (The Longitudinal Study on Ageing 2017).

-Dentures are designed to enable people to smile, speak and eat with dignity and confidence, but must be carefully looked after and maintained to ensure they last as long as they are designed to.
+Dentures are designed to enable people to smile, speak and eat with dignity and confidence.
+They must be carefully looked after and maintained to ensure they last as long as they are designed too.
 But how do you know when your denture needs an adjustment or repair or replacing?

-Here are the 6 signs of poor fitting dentures and the main indicators that a trip to our specialist denture clinics might be necessary to improve your quality of life.
+6 signs of poor fitting dentures and the main indicators that a trip to our specialist denture clinics might be necessary.

-If you are experiencing discomfort or even in some instances sharp pain when you bite or chew food, jaw soreness or uneven pressure in parts of your mouth, it may indicate that you need to refit your dentures to the shape of your mouth today.
-Dentures shouldn’t be causing you any pain or discomfort and if they are, it is a definite sign of needing attention.
-Dentures are considered to have a life of 5 years
+If you are experiencing discomfort or sharp pain when you bite or chew food?
+How about jaw soreness or uneven pressure in parts of your mouth?
+This may indicate that you need to refit your dentures to the shape of your mouth today.
+Dentures shouldn’t be causing you any pain or discomfort and if they are, it’s a sign they need attention.
+Most Dentures are considered to have a life span of around 5 years.

 Dentures that move

-Your dentures should have been made to fit perfectly over your gums when they were first fitted and most likely they did or certainly if they were made with us we are sure they did.
-Unfortunately, over time the natural changes in our mouth means that the dentures will no longer fit in those places as the gums and jawbone deteriorate over time and the natural gum resorption results in the dentures becoming loose.
-When this occurs, you need to have a reline or refit or if close to 5 years old a remake to ensure a great fit.
+Your dentures should have been made to fit perfectly over your gums when they were first fitted.
+They most likely did or certainly if they were made with us we are sure they did.
+Unfortunately, over time the natural changes in our mouth means that the dentures will no longer fit in those places.
+The gums and jawbone deteriorate over time and the natural gum resorption results in the dentures becoming loose.
+When this occurs, you need to have a reline or refit, or if close to 5 years old a remake to ensure a great fit.